mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/index.md

 ---
-title: MAMP PRO (Mac) Documentation > How Tos > General > Accessing sites on a LAN
+title: MAMP PRO (Mac) Documentation > How Tos > General > Accessing localhost on a LAN
 description:
 layout: default-2
 product: MAMP PRO Mac
 language: en
 ---

-### Accessing your MAMP PRO Hosts On A LAN
+### Accessing your MAMP PRO localhost On A LAN

-You can access your MAMP PRO hosts on a LAN using mobile devices or other Macs.
+You can access your MAMP PRO localhost on a LAN using mobile devices or other Macs.

 <div class="alert" role="alert">
-Note: You may have to additionally configure your router and Mac Preferences in order to access hosts across your network.
+Note: You may have to additionally configure your router and Mac Preferences in order to access your localhost across your network.
 We do not provide support for this.
 </div>

 ---